linkedin/eyeglass/README.md

     |- index.scss (or .sass)
 ```

+eyeglass will automatically map the first directory of `@import`
+statements to the correct node-module directory if there is a eyeglass
-eyeglass will automatically map `@import` calls containing angle brackets `<` and `>` into the corresponding node module directory.
-Because Sass uses a global namespace, it's recommended that you namespace-prefix any mixins you create in order to avoid collisions.
+module with that eyeglass name.
+Because Sass uses a global namespace,
+it's recommended that you namespace-prefix any mixins you create in
+order to avoid collisions.

 In keeping with node's conventions, eyeglass modules can create an
 `index.scss` file in any folder instead of defining a file of the same